CIME 2025: Luke Lindsell, OD, MD, on bridging innovation and practical care in retinal disease

 Modern imaging: OCT and beyond

-For optometrists, Lindsell recommends a proactive approach to imaging.
-“Most of us have an OCT, but don’t forget about autofluorescence,” he urged.
-Utilizing autofluorescence alongside near-infrared imaging or red-free photography can enhance detection of subtle GA changes—particularly at the fovea, where natural hypoautofluorescence can mask early signs.
+Lindsell recommends a proactive approach to imaging for optometrists.
+“Most of us have an [optical coherence tomography scanner], but don’t forget about autofluorescence,” he urged.
+Utilizing autofluorescence alongside near-infrared imaging or red-free photography can enhance detection of subtle GA changes, particularly at the fovea, where natural hypoautofluorescence can mask early signs.

 Optometry's role in early retinal care